StackVista/stackstate-docs/setup/install-stackstate/kubernetes_install/storage.md

       persistence:
         # the storageClass to use
         storageClass: "standard"
-        # Size of volume for HDFS data nodes
+        # size of volume for HDFS data nodes
         size: 250Gi

     namenode:
       persistence:
         # the storageClass to use
         storageClass: "standard"
-        # Size of volume for HDFS name nodes
+        # size of volume for HDFS name nodes
         size: 20Gi